 If you have never used LaTeX or a similar writing tool or written html, this may seem odd to you.
 When using most word processors, you see what the output will look like "in real time".
-Compiled documents (like those we'll explore here) can be though of as containing the instructions for making the final document.
+Compiled documents (like those we'll explore here) contain the instructions for making the final document.